AudiovisualMetadataPlatform/amp_mgms/tests/README.md

 # The testing language

-The test language is an s-expression-based language where the each list is a function call with the call first and the arguments (if any) are later.
+The test language is an s-expression-like language where the each list is a function call with the call first and the arguments (if any) are later (ie. prefix notation).
 The expression will result in a true or false value that determines whether the test has passed or not.

 For example, the YAML-encoded expression
 ```